danihashweh/FinalSoftwareEngineeringProject/README.md

 For the final milestone we want to achieve a polished version of a survey monkey form.

+Fix:
+- React and Spring
+- Backend to Reroute to index for react.

 Features to be added:
+- Ability to close survey and create a new one.
+- Histograms for the number questions.
 - Ability to add more than one survey
 - Give the ability to create users